Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene

-\textit{Model}--To be specific, we consider monolayer graphene with alternative magnetic fluxes in each triangle inside a hexagonal plaquette, as shown in Fig.\ref{fig1}(a).
-The blue ($\bigodot$) and yellow ($\bigotimes$) triangles denote outward-to-the-plane and inward-to-the-plane fluxes, and the total flux through each hexagonal plaquette vanishes.
+\textit{Model}--To be specific, we consider monolayer graphene with alternative magnetic fluxes in each triangle inside a hexagonal plaquette (Fig.\ref{fig1}(a)), similar to the Haldane model\cite{Haldane}.
+The blue ($\bigodot$) and yellow ($\bigotimes$) triangles denote outward and inward to the plane fluxes, and the total flux through each hexagonal plaquette vanishes.
 With a Peierls substitution, the nearest-neighbor hopping acquires a magnetic phase $\varphi$.
-The Dirac Hamiltonian in the real space gains an additional phase and reads (see Supplemental Material(SM) for details)
+The Dirac Hamiltonian in the real space gains an additional phase and reads (See supplemental Material~(SM))